-Apple Maps has traditionally gotten a bad rap in comparison with the Google Maps platform that came before it.
-But in many respects, Apple's in-house mapping system has grown to be just as good as Google's offerings.
-Whether you're using the app on iOS or macOS, we've rounded up some handy tricks for getting from A to B more easily.
+Apple Maps has traditionally gotten a bad rap in comparison with Google Maps.
+But in many respects, Apple’s in-house mapping system has grown to be just as good as Google’s offerings.
+Whether you’re using the app on iOS or macOS, we’ve rounded up some handy tricks for getting from A to B more easily.

 Find places en route